lamby/dc17.dc.o/pages/contact.md

 Local and global team
 ---------------------

 DebConf Team mailing list: [debconf-team@lists.debconf.org][].
 Use this for any non-specific-team questions.
-It has open subscription and public archives.
+It has open subscription and [public archives][].

 DebConf IRC channel (chat): [#debconf on OFTC.net](irc://irc.debian.org/debconf) or use [webchat](https://webchat.oftc.net/?nick=&channels=#debconf).